 The PSYC department offers several different kinds of independent research courses for credit.
 We offer full credit directed research course (PSYC 493), and half credit directed research course (PSYC 495).
-These courses are graded pass/fall.
+These courses are graded pass/fail.

 No. We do not offer a Directed Reading or Directed Research course during the summer.
 Therefore, one cannot get a credit for research done during the summer.

 Unlike classes and other academic experiences, you usually need to do some work to seek out research opportunities.
 No matter what type of position you're looking for (course credit, summer, paid, volunteer, etc.), the process is basically the same.
 Your first step will be to figure out which professors are doing work that you find especially interesting.
 To help start this search at Yale, get to know what the professors in the Psychology department do and what research questions they're working on.